 Kristoff goes on to remark, “The scarcity of conservatives seems driven in part by discrimination.
 One peer-reviewed study found that one-third of social psychologists admitted that if choosing between two equally qualified job candidates, they would be inclined to discriminate against the more conservative candidate.”

 You’re entitled to your opinion, but you’re not entitled to my opinion.
 The idea that you’re being victimized when others disdain your opinions is sheer irresponsibility.
-The valid concern that abhorrent opinions are often attributed stereotypically to Christians and conservatives is isolated right out of the discussion when you hold that your ideology is above peer-review.
+The valid concern that abhorrent opinions are often attributed stereotypically to Christian conservatives is isolated right out of the discussion when you hold that your ideology is above peer-review.

 Kristof further ruminates that, “it’s easier to find a Marxist in some disciplines than a Republican.”
 For this to be a statement of significance, of course, relies on the assumption that there obviously should be more Republicans than Marxists in any discipline.
 Which is a far cry from the intellectual inclusiveness identified as necessary at the start of this piece.